moonstream-to/awesome-web3-games/README.md

 - [Kamigotchi](https://twitter.com/kamigotchiworld) - a pet RPG game by Asphodel Labs.
 It's an always online completely on-chain game where you travel through Kamigotchi wowrld with your Kamigotchi pets that have different stats and types.
 Minting is on Optimism. `fully on-chain` `in development`

 ## Strategy
+- [Castle Of Blackwater](https://www.castleofblackwater.com/) - a social deduction game where you're trapped in a castle with other players.
+You need to complete tasks and escape.
+Inspired by games like Among Us, Town of Salem, Mafia/Werewolf and Deceit.
+The game is on the Beam chain.  `playable alpha`
 - [The Citadel](https://library.citadel.game/) - 2D multiplayer space exploration strategy game.
 Get a ship and explore space as either a miner or a marauder.
 Game is on Polygon. `fully on-chain` `in development`
 - [Conquest.eth](https://conquest.game/) - a game of strategy and diplomacy in space.
 Gather a fleet of ships to conquer planets.
 Current version runs on the Gnosis Chain. `fully on-chain` `browser game` `playable`
 - [Mithraeum](https://mithraeum.io/) - a political strategy game with an emphasis on social interactions.
 Runs on the Gnosis Chain. `fully on-chain` `browser game` `playable demo + tournaments`